 Nursing students do not have to obtain professional liability insurance before entering their first clinical.
 Students are assessed a malpractice fee associated with specific clinical courses.
 The University insurance policy covers them during all course-related clinical experiences.
-However, students contemplating clinical employment must obtain their own professional liability coverage, as the University's policy does not cover students in employment related- situations.
+However, students contemplating clinical employment must obtain their own professional liability coverage, as the University's policy does not cover students in employment related situations.
 Go to department fees for additional information.

-CON Guidelines for COVID-19 Vaccine Policies established by Clinical Organizations any College of Nursing student whose academic progress depends on clinical placements, failure to meet COVID-19 vaccination requirements established by external organizations could mean the student will be unable to finish the degree as previously advised.
+CON Guidelines for COVID-19 Vaccine Policies established by Clinical Organizations

+Clinical organizations may have COVID-19 vaccination requirements that differ from and are beyond the control of the University's and College's vaccination policies.
+For any College of Nursing student whose academic progress depends on clinical placements, failure to meet COVID-19 vaccination requirements established by external organizations could mean the student will be unable to finish the degree as previously advised.
 Updated guidelines are posted in courses each semester.